IU2MEH/shiva/README.md

 ## Known Bugs
 ##### ( due to my little knowledge of QT and C :) )
-### when someone connects:

-QObject: Cannot create children for a parent that is in a different thread.

-(Parent is Sons(0x560c9e5be3f0), parent's thread is QThread(0x560c9e5ba4a0), current thread is Sons(0x560c9e5be3f0)

-QObject: Cannot create children for a parent that is in a different thread.

-(Parent is QNativeSocketEngine(0x7f3f24003b70), parent's thread is Sons(0x560c9e5be3f0), current thread is QThread(0x560c9e5ba4a0)

-### sometimes, while sending lines to clients:

-QSocketNotifier: Socket notifiers cannot be enabled or disabled from another thread

 ### sometimes, when a shiva client disconnects, shiva cluster get the following error and crash: